KKBS22/About_NetBSD/02_Files/README.md

 6. Seek to a negative offset
 7. Set Seek to 0 to jump to beginning of the file
 8. Seek past the end of the file
+	1. You can seek past the end of a file and create a sprase file (meaning a file with a hole)
+	2. But the file system must support this or else you get a file with lots of nll bytes
+	3. If the file system supports sparse file then the kernel will supply null bytes when you read the hole, but will not be on disk
+	4. Different versions of cp(1) or other tools may or may not be able to support sparse file.

 Returns new offset if OK, -1 on error